rargelaguet/10x_gastrulation_TetChimera/Leah_scripts/README.md

-# mapping_pipeline
+# mapping_TetTKO
-Git repo with pipeline for mapping gastrulation organoids to the mouse gastrulation atlas.
+Git repo with pipeline for mapping Tet TKO chimeras, given an already processed Seurat.

+NOTE: Some files are named DNMT3A when in fact they're DNMT3B.
+I have renamed this in the metadata file when parsing the modifications and targets, but kept the batch name, as for better or worse this is the file name.

 This pipeline was built with Snakemake (https://snakemake.readthedocs.io/en/stable/) and so it can be run from the EBI cluster with the following command: - bsub -M 50 snakemake -j 99 --cluster "bsub {params.other} -M {params.memory} -R rusage[mem={params.rusage}] -n 1 -o {params.outfile} -e {params.errfile} -q research-rh74".